Intrigia/partikular.se/wp-content/plugins/youtube-embed-plus/readme.txt

 9. Embed Plus for YouTube WordPress Plugin Screenshot 9: Optional YouTube channel subscription button above gallery thumbnails

 == Changelog ==

+= Embed Plus for YouTube WordPress Plugin 13.4.2 =
+* Compatible with latest jQuery updates
+* Compatible with WordPress 5.7+

 = Embed Plus for YouTube WordPress Plugin 13.4.1.2 =
 * Allows you to specify the default language (when available) that the player will use to display closed captions